davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 12-JAN-2026
 * OpenMeteoEDA_202306_v006 further explores mean maximum wind speed by city and year
 * OpenMeteoEDA_202306_v006 further explores mean maximum wind speed by month and year for a single city
+* OpenMeteoEDA_202306_v006 further explores mean maximum wind speed by month and year for a second city